seantywork/seantywork/README.md

 - sorrylinus

-&nbsp;&nbsp;&nbsp;&nbsp; This is the project built with C/C++ to primarily control my AC from outside my house, but has grown to become </br>
+&nbsp;&nbsp;&nbsp;&nbsp; This is the project built with C/C++ to primarily control my AC from outside my house.
-&nbsp;&nbsp;&nbsp;&nbsp; something more dangerous than that as it now tries to fiddle directly with kernel modules for the functionalities. </br>
 &nbsp;&nbsp;&nbsp;&nbsp; As a perk, I can check out my cat's funny face whenever I want and share it with other people. </br>
 &nbsp;&nbsp;&nbsp;&nbsp; [Take a look](https://feebdaed.xyz/) (if you want)